No Tags Found!

-I work for a small organisation for the past two years which has a turnover of 2-3 crores per year.
+I work for a small organization for the past two years, which has a turnover of 2-3 crores per year.
 I am working as a technical sales and service engineer.
 My boss has agreed to send me to the USA for a training of 2 weeks for specialized training.
-The costs for the training like stay and food and training cost is borne by the company in USA and not my boss.
-My boss is paying for local transportation and stay from one place to another in USA which would amount upto a maximum of 20k rupees.
-Since I am being trained in something that needs some instruments.
-The cost of the instruments is about 10-15 lakhs.
-So now my boss is asking me to sign a bond for the same reason for a period of 3 years.
-What should be the reasonable cost associated with the bond if for some reason I will have to leave the company.
+The costs for the training, like stay, food, and training cost, are borne by the company in the USA and not by my boss.
+My boss is paying for local transportation and stay from one place to another in the USA, which would amount to a maximum of 20k rupees.
+Since I am being trained in something that requires some instruments, the cost of the instruments is about 10-15 lakhs.
+Now, my boss is asking me to sign a bond for the same reason for a period of 3 years.
+What should be the reasonable cost associated with the bond if for some reason I have to leave the company?

 Do let me know your views.